-- A ban on fur farming comes into force in the Czech Republic in 2019, and in Norway in 2025.
+- A ban on fur farming came into force in the Czech Republic in 2019, and in Norway in 2025.

 - In the Netherlands, Europe's second-biggest producer of mink, the farming of chinchillas and foxes is already banned.
 The last mink farms will close in 2024.

-- Major animal welfare achievements: in the EU, the import of seal skins and dog and cat furs, as well as their trade, has been prohibited.
-Unfortunately, they sometimes appear on the market falsely declared as faux fur.
+- Major animal welfare achievements: in the EU, the import of seal skins and dog and cat furs, as well as their trade, is prohibited since 2009.

 For more infromation click here: https://www.furfreealliance.com/fur-bans/